emqx/emqx-docs/en_US/advanced/shared-subscriptions.md

 Due to above reasons, persisted sessions are usually not common for shared subscribers, but there is nothing stopping you from doing it.

-The configuratio `broker.shared_dispatch_ack_enabled` is introduced to improve load sharing in case of persisted sessions.
-When set to `true`, EMQX will try to dispatch messages to other memember in the group if one is offline.
+The configuration `broker.shared_dispatch_ack_enabled` is introduced to improve load sharing in case of persisted sessions.
+When set to `true`, EMQX will try to dispatch messages to other members in the group if one is offline.

 More on exceptional flows.